datech/node-red-contrib-amazon-echo/README.md

 **NO cloud dependencies.**

 ## Installation
-Install from your Node-RED Manage Pallete
+Install from your Node-RED Manage Palette

 or